Preserving spreading dynamics and information flow in complex network reduction: Proposed Method

 The primary task of this study is to effectively reduce the topological scale of complex networks through subgraph extraction, while maintaining the integrity of the network's spreading dynamics and information flow.
 Specifically, the proposed reduction algorithm consists of the following two main parts:

-(1) Node removal: For the initial network $G_0$, we first calculate the DC of all nodes and store these results in a sequence $\mathcal{S} = \{s_1, s_2, \dots, s_N\}$, where $N$ denotes the total number of nodes in $G_0$.
+\textbf{(1) Node removal:} For the initial network $G_0$, we first calculate the enhanced degree DC$_{+}$ of all nodes and store these results in a sequence $\mathcal{S} = \{DC_{+}(1), DC_{+}(2), \dots, DC_{+}(N)\}$, where $N$ denotes the total number of nodes in $G_0$.
+The enhanced degree value of node $i$, denoted as DC$_{+}(i)$, is defined as the product of its degree value and the average neighbor degree~\cite{Chen2023Identification}.
 This sequence $\mathcal{S}$ is then sorted in ascending order to obtain a new sequence $\mathcal{S}^{\prime}$.
-Based on this sorted sequence, we select the nodes with the smallest DC values in $\mathcal{S}^{\prime}$ and remove them from $G_0$ according to a preset removal ratio $q$.
+Based on this sorted sequence, we select the nodes with the smallest DC$_{+}$ values in $\mathcal{S}^{\prime}$ and remove them from $G_0$ according to a preset removal ratio $q$.
 This process effectively reduces the scale of the network topology.
-Figs.~\ref{Fig:1}(b1)-(d1) visually present three subgraph snapshots $G_1$, $G_2$, and $G_3$, which have been extracted from the Metabolic network shown in Fig.~\ref{Fig:1}(a) at removal ratios of $q = 0.4$, $0.6$, and $0.8$, respectively.
+Figures~\ref{Fig:1}(b)-(d) visually present three subgraph snapshots $G_1$, $G_2$, and $G_3$, which have been extracted from the Metabolic network shown in Figure~\ref{Fig:1}(a) at removal ratios of $q = 0.4$, $0.6$, and $0.8$, respectively.
 These subgraphs contain fewer nodes and edges than the original network.
-It is worth noting that, as found in \cite{Chen2023b}, many real-world heterogeneous networks, including the Metabolic network, retain significant self-similarity (or scale invariance) in their critical structural properties—such as degree distribution, clustering spectrum, and degree-degree correlation—even after undergoing node removal operations.
-This indicates that although the scale of the network has been reduced, its inherent structural characteristics have been preserved to some extent.
-In the subsequent experiments, we named the node removal method based on DC as NRDC.
+In the subsequent experiments, we named the node removal method based on DC$_{+}$ as NRDC$_{+}$.
+In Supplementary File, we demonstrate the differences between node degree centrality (DC) and DC$_{+}$ (see Figures~A1 and A2).
+It can be observed that DC$_{+}$ can better distinguish the differences among nodes, which is the motivation for adopting DC$_{+}$ to remove nodes in this paper.